 How to manage documents and collaborate with Alfresco

 When it comes to installation, it’s best that you refer to the Alfresco wiki, links down below.
-We’re gonna stick with the basics and show you document document management.
+We’re going to stick with the basics and show you document management.
 After installation, login using your web browser, and from the left sidebar menu select Company home.

-What you’re gonna see are Spaces.
+What you’re going to see are Spaces.
 These are basically folders where you can organize your files.
 To create new one, click on Create, top right corner.
 There you can initiate file upload process by selecting Add Content.